michelle-vk/odin-landing-page/README.md

 # odin-landing-page

+With the help of The Odin Project I have created this coffee landing page, because I like my coffee to start the day :).

-Credits for the creators of the photos and image I used for this landing page:
+Credits to the following creators of the photos and image I used for this landing page:

 - Photo by <a href="https://unsplash.com/@asthetik?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Mike Kenneally</a> on <a href="https://unsplash.com/s/photos/coffee?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>